Name:

 Distinguishing Characteristics:

-Between the time the bones of Saurophaganax were dug up in Oklahoma (in the 1930's) and the time they were fully examined (in the 1990's), it dawned on researchers that this large, fierce theropod was most likely a giant species of Allosaurus (in fact, the most notable reconstruction of Saurophaganax, at a museum in Oklahoma City, makes use of fabricated, scaled-up Allosaurus bones).
-Whatever the case, this fierce carnivore rivaled the later Tyrannosaurus Rex in size, and must have been much feared in its Jurassic heyday.
-As you might expect given where it was found, Saurophaganax is the official state dinosaur of Oklahoma.
+Between the time the fossils of Saurophaganax were discovered in Oklahoma (in the 1930's) and the time they were fully examined (in the 1990's), it dawned on researchers that this large, fierce, meat-eating dinosaur was most likely a giant species of Allosaurus (in fact, the most notable reconstruction of Saurophaganax, at the Oklahoma Museum of Natural History, makes use of fabricated, scaled-up Allosaurus bones).
+Whatever the case, at 40 feet long and three to four tons, this fierce carnivore almost rivaled the later Tyrannosaurus Rex in size, and must have been much feared in its late Jurassic heyday.
+(As you might expect, given where it was unearthed, Saurophaganax is the official state dinosaur of Oklahoma.)